praptidevgun25/Google-Clone-Project/README.md

 **Some files has been modified for security reasons you may refer: https://youtu.be/24xpTmaPOdY for full tutorial**

-**This build was made by refering to :
+**This build was made referring to :
 Sonny Sangha yt Channel: Google 2.0 React JS**